-Follicular Unit Extraction technique is a manually or motorized performed surgical process that involves hair follicle extraction and implantation.
+Follicular Unit Extraction technique is a manually or motorized performed surgical process that involves follicles extraction and implantation.
 It is also referred to as FUE or FT which stands for follicular transfer.
-The hair follicles are removed from back and sided of head referred to as the donor site.
+The follicles are removed from back and sided of head referred to as the donor site.
 This method was first narrated and introduced in Japan by Masumi Inaba in 1988.
-He talked of using a 1 mm needle to extract hair follicle units.
+He talked of using a 1 mm needle to extract follicle units.

 All about the Procedure of Follicular Unit Extraction Technique

 The most valuable key during the process is the survival of the extracted follicular unit to provide prosperous hair transplantation.
 Follicular units are to be protected from being transected while being harvested.
 If they happen to be, it might lead to a failed transplant since it is most likely that a transected unit will not survive the transplant.